reasonmethis/docdocgo-core/README.md

 That way you don't have to worry about the `chroma/` directory being freshly pulled from this repo.
 To make sure your custom directory contains the default collection `docdocgo-documentation`, which is what the `chroma/` directory contains initially, you should be able to simply copy the contents of `chroma/` to your chosen custom directory.

 As an alternative way to handle the issue of the default collection, you can create your own version of the default collection by ingesting this README, along with any other files you wish to be included.
 To make the resulting collection the default collection, use the command `/db rename --default <admin pwd you set>`, where the admin password is the value you assigned to the `BYPASS_SETTINGS_RESTRICTIONS_PASSWORD` environment variable.

+#### Q: What is the `BYPASS_SETTINGS_RESTRICTIONS` environment variable?

+A: Normally, when this variable is not defined (or is an empty string), the app will start in a "community key" mode, where you can only see and create public collections and there are restriction on allowed settings (e.g. you can't change the model in the UI).
+The key used as the community key is controlled by the `DEFAULT_OPENAI_API_KEY` environment variable.
+You can remove these restrictions and switch to using that same key as a private key by entering the admin password (the value of the `BYPASS_SETTINGS_RESTRICTIONS_PASSWORD` environment variable) in rhe OpenAI API key field.

+However, when the `BYPASS_SETTINGS_RESTRICTIONS` variable is set to a non-empty string, the app will start in the "private key" mode right away, without you having to enter the admin password.
+This is useful if you use the app in a private setting and don't want to have to enter the admin password every time you start the app.

 ### Minified Requirements